angelesmarin/Placenet-App-Backend/README.md

 ## 1. Make a RESTFUL API (Node.js; Express.js)
 We first initialized our project and set up our server using Express.js.

+**API**: set of rules to allow communication between back & front end; lets front end request, send, and receive data to & from the server.
+**RESTful API**: will let app fetch, send, update, delete data by making HTTP requests to server.
+–
+Done by
+- intializing express.js project
+- creating entry point: app.js

 ## 2. Make Basic API structure
 Our App's basic structure is as follows, with the following components for Routes, Controllers, and Models:
 * user authentication